Climate and Average Weather Year Round in Niagara Falls Canada

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Niagara Falls varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Niagara Falls is July, with an average of 10.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 35% on July 29.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Niagara Falls experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Niagara Falls.
-The most rain falls during the 31 days centered around September 27, with an average total accumulation of 2.7 inches.
+The month with the most rain in Niagara Falls is September, with an average rainfall of 2.6 inches.

-The least rain falls around February 6, with an average total accumulation of 0.6 inches.
+The month with the least rain in Niagara Falls is February, with an average rainfall of 0.6 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Niagara Falls experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Niagara Falls experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.0 months, from November 14 to April 13, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 27, with an average total liquid-equivalent accumulation of 0.5 inches.
+The snowy period of the year lasts for 5.0 months, from November 14 to April 13, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Niagara Falls is February, with an average snowfall of 4.6 inches.

 Niagara Falls experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.4 months, from June 7 to September 19, during which time the comfort level is muggy, oppressive, or miserable at least 9% of the time.
-The muggiest day of the year is August 1, with muggy conditions 34% of the time.
+The month with the most muggy days in Niagara Falls is July, with 9.5 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable